-Google’s Publisher Provided Identifier (PPID) has been around for a while and is now getting more popular as third-party cookies are going away.
-Publisher Provided Identifier (PPID) is an optional feature for Google Ad Manager 360 that enables the identification of unique visitors across websites, mobile apps, etc. In this article, we will take a deep dive into everything about PPID.
+Google’s Publisher Provided Identifier (PPID) has been around for a while and is getting more popular as third-party cookies disappear.
+Publisher Provided Identifier (PPID) is an optional feature for Google Ad Manager 360 that identifies unique visitors across websites, mobile apps, etc. In this article, we will take a deep dive into everything about PPID.

-A PPID is an alphanumeric, hashed, anonymous identifier that doesn’t contain any personal information, third-party identifiers, or device identifiers.
-It can be created by you and assigned to a logged-in user whom you can identify.
+A PPID is an alphanumeric, hashed, anonymous identifier without personal information, third-party identifiers, or device identifiers.
+You can create and assign it to a logged-in user you can identify.

-A PPID can help you in frequency capping, audience segmentation, and ad targeting, sequential ad rotations, and several other audience-based ad delivery settings.
+A PPID can help you with frequency-capping audience segmentation, ad targeting, sequential ad rotations, and other audience-based ad delivery settings.
 Said that a PPID is a supplement, not a replacement of cookies or any other identifier.

 What does it mean?

 It means a PPID-enabled ad request is a multi-identifier request.
-To put it simply, such an ad request will have one PPID that acts as a primary identifier and another identifier (cookies, mobile ids, universal ids, etc.) that acts as a secondary identifier.
+Simply put, such an ad request will have one PPID that acts as a primary identifier and another (cookies, mobile ids, universal ids, etc.) that acts as a secondary identifier.

 The set-up of PPID works as given below:

-It should be written in the given format: cookie_encrypted, list_id where cookie_encrypted represents the PPID and list_id represents the ID of the audience segments* with the identifier is associated with.
+It should be written in the given format: cookie_encrypted, list_id where cookie_encrypted represents the PPID and list_id represent the ID of the audience segments* with which the identifier is associated.
 For instance, an uploaded PPID content looks like this: ScpJKu-yV8je93qkd32MOA, 3153490.

-- Once you create the PPIDs, upload the user ID (i.e. PPID) into Ad Manager.
-This can be done by two methods: Google Cloud Storage API and gsutil.
+1. Once you create the PPIDs, upload the user ID (i.e., PPID) into Ad Manager.
+This can be done using Google Cloud Storage API and gsutil.
 You can learn more about the upload process here.

 But there are a few prerequisites that should be met:

-- Ensure that you’ve an active first-party audience segment with which you want to associate the PPIDs.
+2. Ensure you have an active first-party audience segment with which you want to associate the PPIDs.

 Besides, note that a PPID must:

-- Be hashed and meaningless to Google.
-A DSP wouldn’t know the interests of the users in the open auction.
+• Be hashed and meaningless to Google.
+A DSP wouldn’t know the users’ interests in the open auction.
 However, it may identify that the users visit a specific website frequently by observing the PPID in the bid request.
-Thus, the DSP can understand if the users are a good fit for the ad campaign.
+Thus, the DSP can understand whether users fit the ad campaign well.

 Point to remember: PPIDs can be created for users that can be identified.
-Further, the users should be provided with an opt-out choice when you use PPID in Ad Manager in order to avoid any violation of privacy law.
+Further, the users should be provided with an opt-out choice when using PPID in Ad Manager to avoid violating privacy laws.
 If the user opts out or deletes his/her account, you must stop sending the PPID associated with that user to Google.

 Can Universal IDs be used as PPIDs?